Parks & Conservation Areas

-This year-round day-use area offers a large group picnic shelter.
+The Shawnee Bend Park is a year-round day-use area that offers a large group picnic shelter, making it perfect for large family gatherings.
 Amenities include flush and pit toilets and drinking water.

 Truman Lake lies among rolling hills and rocky bluffs.
 Dense hardwood forests studded with mature pine trees cover the area.
-Wildlife is abundant in and around the park.
-Whitetail deer, turkey, hummingbirds, hawks and ospreys are commonly seen.
-Bald eagles can be viewed during the winter months.
+Thus, wildlife is abundant in and around the park.
+Whitetail deer, turkey, hummingbirds, hawks and ospreys are commonly seen and bald eagles can be viewed during the winter months.

 Shawnee Bend is an excellent fishing location.
-Anglers find crappie, largemouth bass, and blue and flathead catfish.
-Truman Lake is also a popular destination for tournament fishermen.
+Consequently, anglers find crappie, largemouth bass, and blue and flathead catfish.
+Thus, Truman Lake is also a popular destination for tournament fishermen.
 A playground and sandy beach make the area perfect for families.

 For campground inquiries, please call 660-438-7317.
 For more information, visit their website.

-Drake Harbor was named after long-time resident and Mayor of Warsaw, Gordon Howard Drake.
-It is part of the Corps of Engineers’ leased-property that the city acquired after the Truman Dam was built.
+Drake Harbor is named after long-time resident and Mayor of Warsaw, Gordon Howard Drake.
+It is part of the Corps of Engineers’ leased-property acquired by the City of Warsaw after the Truman Dam was built.

-Drake Harbor and Recreation Area are located on the Osage Arm of Lake of the Ozarks, just one block off of downtown Main Street, at the intersection of Harrison and Benton Street.
-Drake Harbor has a host of riverfront trails that are perfect for everyone whether you are out for a relaxing stroll, bicycle ride or if you are a serious walker or runner.
+It is located on the Osage Arm of Lake of the Ozarks, just one block off of downtown Main Street, at the intersection of Harrison and Benton Street.
+This beautiful area has a host of riverfront trails that are perfect for everyone whether you are out for a relaxing stroll, bicycle ride or if you are a serious walker or runner.
 The harbor loop is approximately three-quarters of a mile.

 Drake Harbor is also home to a playground, horseshoe pits, beautiful picnic areas along the water, access to fishing areas, boat ramps, boat slips, and the gorgeous Osage Amphitheater overlooking the water that plays host to many weddings & musical events.